LIZHAONAN/Annotation_Tool/README.md

 ### Save annotations to file
 <kbd>⌘ Command</kbd> + <kbd> S </kbd>

+Note that the result will be saved in .mat format.
+To convert to DataFrame stored in .csv format, see the description below

 ## Convert .mat file to .csv file
 Change the ```path_to_mat_file``` and ```path_to_csv_file``` in mat_to_csv.py and run